rockstardotb/django-python-workshop/README.md

             │
             └── preprocessing.py

-Now lets rebuild and run our docker container, and then exec in to run a test:
+Now lets exit, rebuild and run our docker container, and then exec in to run a test:

+    exit
     make stop
     make remove
     make build